-- Collision insurance.
-This type of insurance covers events that are within your control.
+- Collision (part of full coverage).
+This type covers events that are within your control.
 This includes accidents and collisions with other cars or objects.

-- Comprehensive insurance.
+- Comprehensive (part of full coverage).
 This coverage protects you from events that are out of your control like theft, falling trees, or natural disasters.

 Auto deductibles exist in any case where your vehicle may sustain damages.
 Keep in mind that liability insurance doesn’t have a deductible.
 This is because liability insurance only covers physical injuries and damages to other people’s property.

 For instance, let’s assume you have a deductible of $500.
 If you get into a car accident where the repairs total $1,000, you’ll have to pay $500.
-After you’ve paid your owed deductible amount, your insurance pays the leftover $500.
+After you’ve paid your owed amount, your carrier pays the leftover $500.

 When to Pay the Deductible

 The Insurance Information Institute (III) says “that with auto insurance…the deductible applies each time you file a claim.”
 This means that it’s not a recurring payment.
-You must pay your deductible each time an event occurs where your insurance company must pay for repairs.
+You must pay each time an event occurs where your company must pay for repairs.

 When You Don’t Have to Pay the Deductible

-There are a couple of common instances where you don’t need to pay your deductible:
+There are a couple of common instances where you don’t need to pay:

 High vs. Low Deductibles

 There are several factors to consider before deciding on a deductible amount.
-The great thing about choosing your deductible is, it’s totally up to you.
-Below are some details to consider before choosing your vehicle insurance deductible amount:
+The great thing about choosing your amount is, it’s totally up to you.
+Below are some details to consider before choosing your deductible amount:

 How Much Can You Pay in an Accident?

 It’s important to consider how much money you can part with for an emergency.
 Deductibles can be as high as $1,000.
-You’d have to pay that entire $1,000 deductible if you got into an accident.
+You’d have to pay the entire $1,000 if you got into an accident.

-You may want to check out lower deductible amounts if you can’t afford a higher amount.
+You may want to check out lower amounts if you can’t afford the higher end.
 That’ll help you avoid future financial issues.
-However, it might be useful to consider higher deductible amounts if you can pay a higher amount, as this will lower your monthly premium.
+However, it might be useful to consider higher amounts if you can pay it, as this will lower your monthly premium.

 Do You Have Accidents Regularly?